INTRODUCTION FROM KIERON TRAYNOR, GROUP CEO – BEST DRESSED GROUP LIMITED

 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.

-We are the parent company to a number of subsidiaries within the Uniform Brands umbrella and ultimate ownership (Group).
+We are the parent company to a number of subsidiaries within the Best Dressed Group umbrella and ultimate ownership (Group).
 The Group has 629 employees worldwide and operates in multiple countries including the UK, Spain, Germany, Holland and Tunisia (as at the date of this statement).

 Our business is organised into six principle business units and/or operating subsidiaries which operate from various international locations: